tsaad-dev/drafts/mpls-base/draft-saad-mpls-base-yang.md

 # MPLS Base Model

-This document describes the ietf-mpls YANG module that provides base components of the MPLS data model.
-It is expected that other MPLS YANG modules will augment the ietf-mpls base module for other MPLS extension to provision Label Switched Paths (LSPs) (e.g. MPLS Static, MPLS LDP or MPLS RSVP-TE LSP(s)).
+This document describes the 'ietf-mpls' YANG module that provides base components of the MPLS data model.
+It is expected that other MPLS YANG modules will augment 'ietf-mpls' module for other MPLS extension to provision Label Switched Paths (LSPs) (e.g. MPLS Static, MPLS LDP or MPLS RSVP-TE LSP(s)).

 ## Model Overview

-This document defines a mechanism to model MPLS labeled routes as an augmentation of the routing RIB data model defined in {{!RFC8349}} for IP prefix routes that are MPLS labeled.
+This document models MPLS labeled routes as an augmentation of the generic routing RIB data model as defined in {{!RFC8349}}.

-The other MPLS route(s) that are non-IP prefix routes are modelled by introducing a new "mpls" address-family RIB as per recommendation .
+For example, IP prefix routes (e.g. routes stored in IPv4 or IPv6 RIBs) are augmented to carry additional data to enable it for MPLS forwarding.

+This document also defines a new instance of the generic RIB defined in
+{{!RFC8349}} to store native MPLS route(s) (described further in
+{{model-design}}) by extending the identity 'address-family' defined in
+{{!RFC8349}} with a new "mpls" identity as suggested in Section 3 of {{!RFC8349}}.

 ## Model Organization